ambiere/datestamp/CONTRIBUTING.md

 To start contributing, follow these steps:

-1. **Fork the Repository**: Fork the xcixtimestamp microservice API repository to your GitHub account.
+1. **Fork the Repository**: Fork the datestamp microservice API repository to your GitHub account.
 2. **Create a Branch**: Create a new branch for your contributions based on the main branch.
 3. **Make Changes**: Make necessary changes, additions, or fixes in your branch.
 4. **Commit Changes**: Ensure descriptive commit messages and follow good coding practices.